testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Snapshots are a popular way to write a no-brainer assertion - If the response payload is small, why not include it within the test for better readability?
+👀 &nbsp; **Alternatives:** Snapshots are a popular way to write a no-brainer assertion, we recommend against it.
+If the response payload is small, why not include it within the test for better readability?
 If it's huge, it's a sign that too many things are being tested together ❌; Separate to different tests - This is a great idea in many cases.
 It can also be nitty-gritty in other scenarios - Consider checking that a user was added successfully: The test expects getting back {id, name, phone}.
 Creating a test for every field has a very low ROI ✅;

 <br/>